codewthamna/codewthamna/README.md

 Tools: Git, GitHub, VS Code.

 **🚀 What I Do :**
-Build small and practical projects
+Build small and practical projects.
 Create and improve websites+APPS
 Learn by experimenting and debugging
 Explore how systems communicate and stay secure